medikoo/dbjs/README.md

 drHouse.fullName; // "Gregory House"
 ```

-In above case value is recalculated on each access, to improve things, and have valid _change_ events on our dynamic property, we can point the triggers that change the value, then value will be recalculated only when triggered _(this is subject to change, in close future triggers will be calculated from function's content and no extra definition of them will be needed)_:
+In above case value is recalculated on each access.
+However we can optimize it and additionally have valid _change_ events on our dynamic property.
+To achieve that we need to point the triggers that change the value.
+After that, value will be recalculated immediatelly when one of its triggers have changed, and already calculated value will be provided on access.

 ```javascript
 Db.Doctor.prototype.set('fullName', Db.String.rel({